3-Week Intensive Language Study Tour

 Some of the happy Study Tourers from 2015

-Join the Confucius Institute at the University of Adelaide and Shandong University on a 5-week study tour to North-East China for some intensive language instruction, whilst soaking up the culture, meeting the locals, enjoying Chinese cuisine, and taking in the sights of Shandong, Beijing and Shanghai.
+Join the Confucius Institute at the University of Adelaide and Shandong University on a 3-week study tour to North-East China for some intensive language instruction, whilst soaking up the culture, meeting the locals, enjoying Chinese cuisine, and taking in the sights of Shandong and Beijing.

-Participants undertake 4 weeks of intensive language study and will be streamed into classes suitable to their own level of Chinese, so beginners to advanced Chinese learners are all catered for.
+Participants undertake two and a half weeks of intensive language study and will be streamed into classes suitable to their own level of Chinese, so beginners to advanced Chinese learners are all catered for.
 Participants do not have to be currently enrolled at the University of Adelaide to take part.
-The 5-week trip also includes one week of guided tours around Shandong, Beijing and Shanghai.
+The 3-week trip also includes guided tours around Jinan, Qufu and Beijing.

 This study tour is a great way to consolidate the Chinese you have already learnt, and to get ahead for any future Chinese study.

-If you are a student at the University of Adelaide and would like to claim credit for your Chinese language studies during the tour you will need to enrol in Chinese In-Country (Summer School).
+If you are a student at the University of Adelaide and would like to claim credit for your Chinese language studies during the tour you will need to enrol in (CHIN 2007 EX or CHIN 3010 EX).
 This is a 3-unit course.
 Make sure you check with your Faculty to confirm this course fits in your program.

 1 Year + experience in Chinese language learning or equivalent is required.

 For further information please contact the Confucius Institute on +61 8313 4798.